amitx13/Learning-Rust/readme.md

 `assert_ne!()` asset not equal

 `format!()` - It works similar to the println!() but instead of printing the output to the console it returns the string.
 This can be very useful when you need to generate a string dynamically and use it later in your program.

+eprintln!()
+> in terminal for writing output to a certain file